Rate this page:

 In this way, you can use the same version control practices for maintaining component data as you use for the rest of your codebase.

-Compass currently supports config-as-code with Bitbucket Cloud and GitHub.
+Compass currently supports config as code with Bitbucket Cloud, GitHub Cloud, and GitLab.com.

 compass.yamlfile.
 Learn more about the structure and contents of a compass.yaml file

 compass.yamlfile to the default branch (i.e. main or master usually) in your repository.
 Learn how to manage components with config-as-code